badlogic/basis-template/README.md

 ![benchmark.jpg](./benchmark.jpg)

 Basis-template comes in third behind Pebble and Rocker.
-Both of these compile templates to Java source code.
+Rocker compiles templates to Java source code.
 That's somewhat remarkable, as basis-template offers a similar kind of expressivity, while being interpreted and not requiring a separate compiliation step (or external dependencies).

 The bigger standard deviation of basis-template in ops/s can be attributed to GC pressure due to the template engine heavily relying on boxing to perform its task.
 While some work has already been done to eliminate the GC pressure, there's still some room for improvement.